 If your water trough is too far from an electrical outlet for a tank heater, try these ideas to keep your animals' water as warm as possible.

-• Add several tightly-closed two-liter bottles of salt water to the water trough (the same principle as the salt-water bottle in the chickens' waterer).
+- Add several tightly-closed two-liter bottles of salt water to the water trough (the same principle as the salt-water bottle in the chickens' waterer).
 Even if the water freezes, the bottles will float, and the horses will push the bottles around which will break the ice.
+I've used this method too, and my horses quickly figured it out.

 What kind of buckets keep water from freezing the longest?